 It’s no coincidence that content marketing is a $400 billion and growing industry.
 Content marketing isn’t anything new.
 It’s changed a lot since I started, around 10 years ago.
 Consumers are using ad blockers more and more, they expect content that’s actually useful, and so does Google.

-If you’re still scratching your head over what the big deal is about content marketing, my free 30-minute masterclass on how to build a 7-figure business through content marketing will clear that up for you.
+If you’re still scratching your head over what the big deal is about content marketing, my free training on how to build a 7-figure business through content marketing will clear that up for you.